helenhelu/RelativeValuationWithMachineLearning/README.md

 ### Modify 000RunAll.do

-Modify global macro definitions in lines 42-66 in 000RunAll.do in the [Stata](stata) folder to point at your own local folders and Python enviroment as appropriate.
+Modify global macro definitions in lines 42-66 in 000RunAll.do in the [Stata](stata) folder to point at your own local folders and Python environment as appropriate.
 The Stata code assumes that you have an anaconda installation with a environment called "Valuation" that contains the relevant Python packages.
 Modify as needed.

 ### Execute 000RunAll.do